094459/newsletter-oss-projects/README.md

 **ha-aws-cost**

 [ha-aws-cost](https://aws-oss.beachgeek.co.uk/44i)  is a project from Diego Marques for folks who use [Home Assistant](https://www.home-assistant.io/) (a very popular open source home automation system), and provides custom component interacts with AWS to get the month to date cost and forecast cost and make it available on Home Assistant.
 It adds two new entities 1/Month to date cost: The current cost of your AWS account, and 2/Forecasted month costs: The forecasted cost based in your current consumption.
 Check out Diego's[ post on LinkedIn](https://www.linkedin.com/posts/diego7marques_aws-cost-my-first-home-assistant-integration-activity-7239741496013340672-cCSY/) that provides some more background to this project.(#204)

+**innovation-sandbox-on-aws**

+[innovation-sandbox-on-aws](https://aws-oss.beachgeek.co.uk/4g6) - The Innovation Sandbox on AWS solution allows cloud administrators to set up and recycle temporary sandbox environments by automating the implementation of security and governance policies, spend management mechanisms, and account recycling preferences through a web user interface (UI).
+Using the solution, customers can empower their teams to experiment, learn, and innovate with AWS services in production-isolated AWS accounts that are recycled after use.You can find out more, including a detailed implementation guide by checking out the homepage, [Innovation Sandbox on AWS](https://aws-oss.beachgeek.co.uk/4g7) (#212)

 **integrate-control-tower-with-ipam**